Garmin eTrex 20x Review

 What we really loved about this device is how quickly it was able to pick up a new location.
 Even though the signal wasn't as accurate as other devices it was one of the fastest.
 Its processing speed was average when compared to higher performing devices.

 In terms of draw and redraw capabilities, the device was surprisingly quick for its small size.
 Like many of the devices in this review, there was a quick pause between view zoom in and zoom outs.
 We also noticed that there was a bit of a lag when tracking a route.
 Entering waypoint information is also a slow process.
 This is because you have to select each letter with a toggle and hit enter before moving to the next letter.

 Weight and Size

-The unit is small enough to fit into a breast pocket or the side of a pant for easy access.
+The unit is small enough to fit into a breast pocket or pant pocket for easy access.
 It also provides a point to girth hitch a lanyard if you choose to wear it around your neck.

-The battery lasts 25 hours with a 3.7 GB internal memory.
+This is a GPS unit where the sticker price is actually pretty darn sweet.
+It carries out the same functions as any mid-performing GPS handheld with the luxury of a small and compact size.
+The battery lasts 25 hours, with a 3.7 GB internal memory.
 You can upload topo maps and utilize basecamp software to track and analyze routes.
 With such a low price point and so many features, this is a steal of a deal.

 The Garmin eTrex 20x is lightweight, simple, and inexpensive.
 The batteries last a respectably long time, even in the cold, and especially if you throw two lithium batteries in the unit.
 You can use it when wet, cold, and even when trying to go ultralight.
 Our Best Buy award winner is reliable and awesome, and useful pairing with a smartphone, especially when conditions make using a smartphone tricky.